rust/ssl_requirement/README.md

-Patch for Rails 4.2
+Patch for Rails 5.0
 ===================

-* adding `*args` on method
-* Gemfile : `gem 'bartt-ssl_requirement', git: "https://github.com/SoftwareSeniPT/ssl_requirement", require: 'ssl_requirement'`
+* Update some deprecated methods

 Installing
 ==========

-This version of SSL Requirement is **only** compatible with Rails 3.x.
+This version of SSL Requirement is **only** compatible with Rails 5.x.
 To install add the following line to your project's `Gemfile`:

     gem 'bartt-ssl_requirement', '~>1.4.0', :require => 'ssl_requirement'

-`bartt-ssl_requirement` is compatible with ruby 1.8.7 and 1.9.x.

 SSL Requirement
 ===============